whokilleddb/etw-patching-for-dummies/README.md

 *PS: There will be a scramble of topics in no particular order, mostly discussing topics relevant to the cause.*

-## First-things-first: Show and Tell - The .NET FRAMEWORK
+## Show and Tell - The .NET FRAMEWORK
 So, when I started writing this blog, I had no idea what `.NET` really was.
 All knew was that its _some-sorta_ framework by Microsoft for doing windows stuff.
 Turns out, it is a framework for `C#` and a version of `C++` called `C++/CLI`, which can be compiled with `Visual C++` on Windows.
 Here, my first question was, *"Hey, then how is it different from normal C++ code?"*

 And to solve that question, I decided to do what all good devs would have done: write a _"Hello World"_ program in both styles.